 The report considers a range of technologies from well-known and ready to deploy methods, such as forestation, to more speculative technologies like direct air capture with carbon storage, which aims to use chemical processes to remove CO2 from the atmosphere.
 We evaluated their real-world removal potential while considering the environmental risks, social perception and scalability.
 The report considers how a suite of these GGR technologies, together with rapid cuts in emissions, could allow the UK reach net-zero emissions by 2050.
 We call for action in a number of key areas in order to enable GGR technologies to be able to meet the overall goals of the Paris Agreement.
 It is the first time that a range of GGR technologies have been assessed for their potential in being used together to meet climate goals in the UK over the next 30 years.

 The report also considers the global picture and outlines a scenario in which a portfolio of GGR technologies can be implemented together to achieve carbon removal across the world by 2100 to meet the goals of the Paris Agreement.
 Biological solutions like planting trees will become saturated by the end of the century and other GGR technologies will need to be developed and used in the longer term.
 In both scenarios engineering solutions involving carbon capture and storage will be vital.

 Summary report (1.14 MB)

-As part of this process, the Steering Group will convene a workshop to consider and sense check the initial results from the bibliographic analysis of research between 2013 and 2017.
-Views will be sought from individuals from academia, industry, government, regulators and NGOs.
+The Steering Group convened a workshop in October to consider and sense check the initial results from the bibliometric analysis of research and views were sought from a wide range of individuals from academia, industry, government, regulators and NGOs.